Back to Physics calculators

 When should I choose Euler-Cromer or RK4?

-Euler–Cromer is simple and keeps energy reasonably bounded even with larger time steps, so it works well for quick classroom demos and explorations.
-RK4 is a higher-order method that follows the analytic curve to within about 1e-3, making it better for accurate plots, assignments, and checking your own calculations.
+Euler-Cromer is simple and keeps energy reasonably bounded, even with larger time steps.
+It works well for quick classroom demos.
+RK4 is higher-order and usually tracks the analytic curve within about 1e-3, so it suits accurate plots and assignment checks.

 Where are the calculations performed?